 Canopy voids - are considered areas lacking canopy where existing trees are not expected to fill in voids over time as part of natural forest succession.
 Voids are a maximum of 40' in width.

-On-site Tree Save
+Contiguous Tree Save On-site Tree Save

-Contiguous Tree Save - On-site tree canopy shall be preserved in a contiguous manner per the guidelines below.
+- Contiguous Tree Save - On-site contiguous tree canopy shall be preserved in a contiguous manner per the guidelines below.

-1. Contiguous Guidelines
+1. Contiguous Guidelines Guidelines